-After uploading many of my paper log QSO's to LOTW, I have received Eight (8) Band LOTW, WAS awards, I am still having a great time on the air and along with LOTW things are very quick and easy for QSO confirmations.
-I have just a few states remaining on 160 meters for that WAS award.
-Namely, AK and HI, still trying and hope to get them done one day.
+After uploading many of my paper log QSO's to LOTW, I have received Nine (9) Band LOTW, WAS awards, I am still having a great time on the air and along with LOTW things are very quick and easy for QSO confirmations.
+I keep plugging along on 6 meters and hope to achieve WAS there this summer E season!